canonical/spark-k8s-bundle/python/README.md

 # spark-test

-The main purpose of the `spark-test` library is to provide a seemless, user-friendly interface to implement tests for Spark on K8s. `spark-test` provides a number of pytest fixtures that allow to create, manage and destroy various kind of resources needed for testing, such as:
+The main purpose of the `spark-test` library is to provide a seemless, user-friendly interface to implement tests for Charmed Apache Spark. `spark-test` provides a number of pytest fixtures that allow to create, manage and destroy various kind of resources needed for testing, such as: